bemolicida/AIDL-PROJECT-ARTURO-P.G./README.md

 ![N|Solid](https://github.com/bemolicida/AIDL-PROJECT-ARTURO-PALOMINO/blob/master/images/Image28%20-%20testJ%20loss.png?raw=true)]

 ##### Conclusions:
-In this combination similarly to the case of test F and G we don't have convergence to the minimum of the loss
+In this combination similarly to the case of test F and G I don't have convergence to the minimum of the loss

 ### TEST K: